Best Of15 min read

 #4.
 DreamHost — Best for Value + Privacy-Conscious Users

-DreamHost is quietly one of the most underrated managed WordPress hosts in 2026.
-They're an independent company — no EIG/Newfold ownership drama — genuinely privacy-focused, and their DreamPress managed WordPress product is solid.
-It's not the flashiest option, but it's honest and reliable, which counts for a lot when you're trusting someone with your business's website.
+DreamHost is one of those providers that doesn't get enough attention.
+They're independent — no EIG or Newfold corporate ownership — privacy-focused, and their DreamPress managed WordPress product is genuinely solid.
+It's not flashy, but it's honest and reliable.
+That counts for a lot when you're trusting someone with your business's website.

 Key Features:

-- 97-day money-back guarantee — the longest in the industry by a wide margin
+• 97-day money-back guarantee — longest in the industry by far

 Pricing (DreamPress):